thejustinwalsh/web3-wallet-functions/README.md

-# Unicorn Functions
+# Web3 Wallet Functions
-> Quick and dirty Web3 wrapper function around the Zerion Wallet API
+> Quick and dirty Web3 wrapper functions around the Zerion Wallet API

   - A quick and dirty wrapper around the Zerion Wallet API
   - Dead simple CORS policy to enable use from any domain for web / expo snack demonstration purposes
   - Not intended for production use
-  - 🦄

 ## Quick Start